ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/7_Kamuichikap_Konkuwa.md

 The fish, with rotten wood in their mouths,
 Returned to the fish god.

-The deer god and the fish god
+The deer god and the fish god were angry.
-Were angry and consulted, and decided not to release deer or fish.
+They chatted and decided not to release any deer or fish to human world,
-But if from now on
-humans treat deer and fish
+However, when humans learned to treat deer and fish with respect,
-with care, then they will release deer and release fish, the deer god and the fish god said, he stated in detail.
+They would release deer and fish again.
+These were the words from the deer god and fish god, The young brown dipper told in detail.

-After hearing that, I presented praise to the young river crow, and saw that indeed the humans had treated deer and fish crudely.
+After hearing the words, I praised the young brown dipper.
+Browsing below, humans really treated deer and fish crudely.
-From then on, in order to prevent such things from happening again, I taught the humans in their sleep, in their dreams, and the humans also realized that they were wrong, and from then on, they made fishing tools as beautifully as making *nusa*, and used them to catch fish.
-When they caught a deer, they also decorated the deer's head beautifully and performed rituals, so the fish happily held the beautiful *gohei* in their mouths and went to the fish god, and the deer happily combed their new *sakayaki* and returned to the deer god.
+Therefore, to prevent the crude behaviours in the future, I taught humans in their dreams.

+Humans also realized their crude behaviours.
+Therefore, they crafted their fishing tools,
+Which are as beautiful as Inau.
+When humans caught a deer,
+They decorated the head of the deer as an offering to god.

+The fish held the beautiful Inau in their mouths, Returned to the fish god happily.
-The deer god and
+The deer danced and showed their beautiful headpieces, Returned to the deer god.
-the fish god were very happy,
+The deer god and the fish god were delighted.
-and released a lot of fish, and released a lot of deer.
+They released more fish and deer.

-The humans now have no difficulties, no hunger, and live happily,
-I was relieved to see this.
+Humans now live without hunger,
+And I am relieved.

 I am old and weakened,
-so I was going to go to Heaven, but I could not go without concern because there was a famine in the human country that I was protecting and the humans were about to starve to death, so I have been here until now, but now I have no worries, so I will leave the strongest young hero behind me to protect the human world, and today I am going to Heaven."
-And so, the old god (owl), the guardian deity of the country, told the story and went to Heaven.
+About time to return to Heaven.
+However, I could not leave with a peaceful mind,
+When the human world where I protected was suffered from famine, When humans were starving to death.

+Therefore, I had been here until now.
+Now my worries have gone.
+I have appointed the young and strongest hero to protect the human world.
+Today I will return to Heaven.”

+The divine owl god, the ancient god,
+Who protected the land of humans,
+Told the tale and returned to Heaven.]

+## Footnote
+(Chiri)

+[1] katken...
+A dipper.
+A highly respected bird as a good bird since ancient times.